13 Attributes Of A Curious Mind

 6. Receptive mind

-Smart and a curious mind do not lock themselves out of fresh opportunities to know more and add to their knowledge.
+Smart and curious minds do not lock themselves out of fresh opportunities to know more and add to their knowledge.

 They are always willing to receive and examine different views with their finger on the pulse of their mind.